facumolina/fixcheck/README.md

 > FixCheck, and also to analyze the example patches discussed below.

 > [!Note]
-> Also, FixCheck will be installed to be used with the replit-code LLM.
+> Also, no LLM will be configured in the Docker image.
-> To use the codellama-7b-instruct model, the corresponding model file needs
-> to be downloaded as explained in the previous section.
+> Thus, the user will need to set up the LLMs as described in the previous section.

 ## Using FixCheck